hojinJoo/baseline/README.md

 ### The purpose of this repository

 - Provide baseline
-    - You can extend the baseline for better solution
+    - You can extend the baseline for a better solution
 - Provide submission csv file generation
     - Your submitted result(CSV file) and model(.pth file) should correspond to each other
 - Provide useful script to pre-process data